remmertjack/Clustering-Ball-Players-1/README.md

 differentiator.
 Every group had roughly the same percentage.

-In terms of clustering methods, I am leaning towards only focusing on GMM and potentially K-Medoids.
+In terms of clustering methods, I am leaning towards only focusing on GMM.
 I prefer soft-clustering methods because we can have conversations about players that can be a combination of all groups.
 Hard-clustering methods state an observation is in this cluster, hence stating a player is only this type of player.
-Although that may be useful for commentators that are hedgehogs, I prefer to be a fox (credits to Nate Silver for that analogy).
+Although that may be useful for commentators that are hedgehogs, I prefer to be a fox (see Nate Silver's hedgehog vs fox analogy).
 Players can have aspects from multiple groups.

 ### Comments and Questions?